frictionlessdata/datapackage/source/json-table-schema.rst

       # a field-descriptor
       {
         "id": "field unique name / id",
-        "label": "A nicer human readable label for the field", "type": "A string specifying the type",
+        "title": "A nicer human readable label or title for the field", "type": "A string specifying the type",
         "format": "A string specifying a format",
         "description": "A description for the field"